Taiwan party chief says to talk to China's Xi about new global bank

 China last month rejected Taiwan’s bid to become a founding member of the AIIB, though said it was welcome to join as an ordinary member if it used an appropriate name.

 China views Taiwan as a renegade province.
-Most countries, including the United States, do not recognise Taiwan as a nation due to pressure from China.
+Most countries, including the United States, do not recognize Taiwan as a nation due to pressure from China.

 Taiwan is not a member of the United Nations, the World Bank or the International Monetary Fund.
 It is a member of the Asian Development Bank, though under the name of Taipei, China, not Taiwan.